 The reference points are:

-Target reference point (TRP): F27.5%SPR, which is the fishing intensity (F) level that results in the stock producing 27.5% of spawning potential ratio (SPR).
+[Target reference point (TRP): F27.5%SPR, which is the fishing intensity (F) level that results in the stock producing 27.5% of spawning potential ratio (SPR).

-Minimum allowed fishing intensity (Fmin) equal to F70% SPR, which is the F level that results in the stock producing 70% of SPR.

 Threshold reference point (SSBthreshold): 20%SSBF=0, which is 20% of the unfished SSB at equilibrium condition.

-Limit reference point (LRP): 7.7%SSBF=0, which is 7.7% of the unfished SSB at equilibrium condition.
+Limit reference point (LRP): 7.7%SSBF=0, which is 7.7% of the unfished SSB at equilibrium condition. ]

 Scope and design of the MP

-The MP applies to all fisheries taking Pacific bluefin tuna within both Commission areas.
-The MP (and this CMM/ Resolution) determines the total annual catches of large Pacific bluefin tuna (30 kg or larger in body weight), and small Pacific bluefin tuna (less than 30kg in body weight) to be taken within the WCPFC Convention Area, as well as the total annual catch of Pacific bluefin tuna to be taken within the Eastern Pacific Ocean (EPO), assuming the relative fishing mortality among fishery segments and ages in 2015-2022, while the 2-year implementation CMM/ Resolution will establish the management arrangements for achieving this.
+The MP applies to all fisheries taking Pacific bluefin tuna [in the IATTC Convention Area and in EEZs and high seas in the WCPFC Convention Area.]
+The MP (and this CMM/ Resolution) determines the total annual catches of large Pacific bluefin tuna (30 kg or larger in body weight), and small Pacific bluefin tuna (less than 30kg in body weight) to be taken within the WCPFC Convention Area, as well as the total annual catch of Pacific bluefin tuna to be taken within the Eastern Pacific Ocean (EPO), assuming the relative fishing mortality among fishery segments and selectivity at age in 2015-2022.
+The 2-year implementation CMM/ Resolution will establish the management arrangements for achieving this.

 Elements of the MP